-Bohm told Truthout the recommendations outlined by the ASA, NGA and the NCSL could influence the 2014 legislative session, because many state legislatures will need to reintroduce drone legislation, but it’s still a little too early to tell.
+Bohm told Truthout the recommendations outlined by the industry’s Association, the Governors Association and the Conference of State Legislatures could influence the 2014 legislative session, because many state legislatures will need to reintroduce drone legislation, but it’s still a little too early to tell.

 “A lot of the data analysis for police and federal officials and whatever are done by private companies, so if there was no ability to share, they couldn’t contract out and they couldn’t actually do their job,” he said.

-But Mason Clutter, who is national security and privacy counsel with the NACDL, pointed to the expanding NSA scandal over meta-data surveillance as an example of why third-party information collected from drones must be regulated.
+But Mason Clutter, who is national security and privacy counsel with the Criminal Defense Lawyers, pointed to the expanding NSA scandal over metadata surveillance as an example of why third party information collected from drones must be regulated.

 “There is going to be such a huge amount of data that is gathered, that access to that information in the criminal context is going to be extremely crucial in consideration of due process,” Clutter said.
 “The amount of exculpatory information that could be available is unlimited.
 [Data] retention times are going to be necessary in order to allow both the defense and the prosecution access to this information.
 We want to be aware of the fact that [data obtained from] surveillance technology can be both inculpatory and exculpatory.”

-But ultimately the NACDL could not endorse the ASA’s recommendations either, and for slightly different reasons than the ACLU.
+But ultimately the Criminal Defense Lawyers could not endorse the Association’s recommendations either, and for slightly different reasons than the ACLU.
 Clutter says that the standard obtaining a warrant before using a surveillance drone only if there is an expectation of privacy at play can be problematic in a civilian drone context because courts have ruled there is no reasonable expectation of privacy when manned aircraft fly in FAA-regulated airspace.

 She says police will argue there is likewise no reasonable expectation of privacy with civilian drones that operate in FAA-regulated airspace.
 But civilian drones will be flying at much lower altitudes than manned aircrafts, over backyards, for instance, and next to windows.

-The NACDL suggested that the ASA’s recommendations should have included what is known as a “suppression remedy,” meaning that if any part of the legislation were to be violated, law enforcement should not be allowed to use evidence obtained from a surveillance drone in a criminal prosecution.
+The Criminal Defense Lawyers suggested that the Association’s recommendations should have included what is known as a “suppression remedy,” meaning that if any part of the legislation were to be violated, law enforcement should not be allowed to use evidence obtained from a surveillance drone in a criminal prosecution.

-Both Bohm and Clutter agreed that stricter privacy protections ultimately would be good for the emerging civilian drone industry.
+Both the ACLU’s Bohm and the Criminal Defense Lawyers Clutter agreed that stricter privacy protections ultimately would be good for the emerging civilian drone industry.